 7. Mix and Match Flights

 To get the best deals on flights, consider nixing the round-trip ticket in favor of two one-way tickets.
-One airline might have the cheapest departing option, while another might offer the most affordable return.
+One airline might have the cheapest departing option, whereas another might offer the most affordable return.
 You can purchase two one-way tickets on different airlines to save cash for souvenirs at your destination.

 You Can Do It: Insider Secrets to Get a Free Flight